Friday, November 8, 2024

 Gregorian Period

 Now, we move forward in time again.
 The year is 1582.
 Pope Gregory XIII has just implemented a correction to the Julian calendar that fixed its math problem and will stop the time drift the west has endured since 46AD.
 Most pagan groups in Europe are long gone.
 No one observes Samhain anymore.
+Chris Columbus has sailed the ocean blue.
+Martin Luther and King Henry VIII are dead, and the Protestant Reformation is in full swing.
 The date is Friday, October 15.
+And yesterday was October 4.
+(No, not 14th.
+Fourth.)

 Now, I ask you - what calendar are you using?